whowell1/whowell1github.io/content/en/blog/Linux_persistence.md

 **What are start up scripts and where are they located?**

 Start up scripts are like autorun scripts in Windows and these programs run automatically when the system boot or when a user logs in.
-There are many scripts that run on the user and system level.
+There are many scripts in Linux that are considered start up scripts.

 User Level

+- ~/.profile
+- ~/.bash_profile
+- ~/.bash_login
+- ~/.bash_logout
-- .
+- ~/.bashrc

 {{< css.inline >}}